-Ivan Diller is a licensed clinical social worker providing individual, couple, family, and group therapy in White Plains, New York and is the clinical director of Omni Psychotherapy, LCSW, P.C.
-Areas of specialization include sexual orientation and gender identity (LGBTQIA) issues, mixed-orientation marriage, sexual abuse and other trauma, depression, anxiety, parenting, bullying, divorce, grief and loss, high-school-to-college transition and adjustment, mid-life, career, and chronic illness including HIV/AIDS.
+Ivan Diller (he/him/his) is a licensed clinical social worker providing individual, couple, and family therapy in White Plains, New York and is the founder and clinical director of Omni Psychotherapy, LCSW, P.C.
+Areas of specialization include sexual orientation and gender identity (LGBTQIA+) issues, mixed-orientation marriage, sexual abuse and other trauma, depression, anxiety, parenting, bullying, divorce, grief and loss, high-school-to-college transition and adjustment, mid-life, career, and chronic illness including HIV/AIDS.

-Ivan obtained his Master of Social Work (MSW) degree from the Fordham University Graduate School of Social Service where he has been an adjunct lecturer since 2011.
+Ivan obtained his Master of Social Work (MSW) degree from the Fordham University Graduate School of Social Service where he had been an adjunct lecturer from 2011-2020.

 Alisa Robbins, LCSW-R

 Alisa Robbins (she/her/hers) has been a practicing psychotherapist for more than twenty years.
 She is a graduate of the Fordham University Graduate School of Social Service and completed three years of post-graduate training from the Greenwich Institute of Psychoanalytic Psychotherapy.
 Alisa has served as the Director of Mental Health Services for a New York State Office of Mental Health (OMH)-Certified clinic and has supervised numerous graduate-level interns and clinicians with advanced degrees.
 Alisa works with adults, couples, and children and has most recently supervised therapists at New York City’s premier LGBTQIA counseling center.
 In addition to her psychoanalytic training, Alisa is well-versed in cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), relational therapy, and trauma-informed care.

 Taylor Lewensohn, LCSW